 Choosing a platform to communicate with your students

 Skype is a very useful platform for online teaching.
 You can have free video or audio conversations with your students, as long as they have a Skype account.
-You can send files, type corrections and new vocabulary in the message box, and also share a view of your screen.
+You can send files, type corrections and new vocabulary in the message box, share a view of your screen and also share a system sound, which makes Skype a powerful tool for teachers wishing to use videos in their lessons.